abcdesktopio/docs/opsdocs/docs/usecases/4.4/multus-user-pod.md

 A `NetworkAttachmentDefinition` is a Kubernetes custom resource that describes how Multus should attach an additional network interface to a pod.
 You must create one for each VLAN you want to expose to user pods.

 In this example, we configure a macvlan interface bound to VLAN ID 200 (`eno1.200`).
-Adapt the `master` nterface, subnet, IP range, and gateway to match your network topology.
+Adapt the `master` interface, subnet, IP range, and gateway to match your network topology.

-Here is an example of `macvlan-conf-1.yaml` file.
+The following is an example `macvlan-conf-1.yaml` configuration file.

 ```yaml
 apiVersion: "k8s.cni.cncf.io/v1"